TnTech-ECE/CapstoneStarterRepo/Reports/ProjectProposal.md

 ### Rubric

-Was the project proposal written without grammatical errors? (-1 per or -5 max)
+Was the project proposal written without grammatical errors?
+(TA) (-1 per or -5 max)

-Was first person perspective used where not appropriate? (-1 per or -5 max)
+Was first person perspective used where not appropriate?
+(TA) (-1 per or -5 max)

-Was the project proposal submitted late? (-4 per week)
+Was the project proposal submitted late?
+(TA) (-4 per week)

-Was a proposal submitted? (+10)
+Was a proposal submitted?
+(TA) (+10)

-Was the project proposal submitted in IEEE format? (+7)
+Was the project proposal submitted in IEEE format?
+(TA) (+7)

-Was the project proposal submitted as a pdf? (+5)
+Was the project proposal submitted as a pdf?
+(TA) (+5)

-Does this proposal clearly present the elevator pitch of the project (persuasive summary) in the introduction? (+8 max)
+Does this proposal clearly present the elevator pitch of the project (persuasive summary) in the introduction? (coordinator) (+8 max)

-Does this proposal clearly state the objective/problem? (+7 max)
+Does this proposal clearly state the objective/problem? (supervisor) (+7 max)

-Does this proposal sufficiently discuss the background information necessary to understand any and all objectives, specifications, constraints, context, desired outcomes, and measures of success? (+10 max)
+Does this proposal sufficiently discuss the background information necessary to understand any and all objectives, specifications, constraints, context, desired outcomes, and measures of success? (supervisor) (+10 max)

-Does this proposal clearly and sufficiently consider the specifications and constraints arising from stakeholders, standards, and broader considerations? (+10 max)
+Does this proposal clearly formulate and consider all constraints arising from stakeholders, standards, and broader considerations? (supervisor) (+10 max)

-Does the proposal specifically identify the objective and consider whether the problem/objective is already solved by some other solution? (+7 max)
+Does the proposal significantly discuss existing solutions and relevant literature? (supervisor) (+7 max)

-Is the formulated problem summarized? (+3 max)
+Is the formulated problem summarized well? (coordinator) (+3 max)

-Does the proposal consider unknowns and sources of risk and how to address them? (+5 max)
+Does the proposal consider unknowns and sources of risk and how to address them? (coordinator) (+5 max)

-Does the proposal consider the broader implications? (+7 max)
+Does the proposal consider the broader implications? (coordinator) (+7 max)

-Does the proposal develop appropriate measures of success that are justified based on the specifications? (+7 max)
+Does the proposal develop appropriate measures of success that are justified based on the constraints? (supervisor) (+7 max)

-Is the feasibility of the project considered (Resources, personnel, and timeline)? (+7 max)
+Is the feasibility of the project considered (Resources, personnel, and timeline)? (coordinator) (+7 max)

-Does the project proposal work together to establish that the project (objective, background, desired outcomes, measures of success, required resources, timeline, feasibility, and broader impacts) is worth undertaking and that you are the right person/group to undertake the project? (+7 max)
+Does the project proposal work together to establish that the project (objective, background, desired outcomes, measures of success, required resources, timeline, feasibility, and broader impacts) is worth undertaking and that they are the right group to undertake the project? (supervisor) (+7 max)

 ### Revision

 The environment in this class is intentionally geared to be similar to industry experience, though not identical.
-So, a grade has been calculated but it is not finalized.
-Rather, you are to address the issues that are identified and re-submit to regain up to 50% of the lost points.
-Mark added information by writing the text in a different color.
+So, a grade will be calculated.
+You are to address the issues that are identified and re-submit to regain **up to** 50% of the lost points.
+Changes to the document must be in a different color otherwise they will not be counted toward the improvements.

 ### Feedback in ilearn